 Be sure to ask for all caregivers consent to share contact information with other families in your class, some might prefer to share information with only the class coordinator.

 It can also be helpful to inquire what level of involvement families would like to play in the parties throughout the year, this is a great way to get an idea of caregivers able to help and donate.

 When you are planning classroom parties, it is best to contact families 2-3 weeks prior to the party for donations and volunteers.
-This is best done with email.
+This is best done with email or texting.

 Some people also like to use Facebook to stay connected, if you would like to consider this option check with your teacher to see what they are comfortable with.

 The PTSA collects a list of favorite things from all Las Brisas Staff, this list is helpful for Holidays, Teacher Appreciation Week, and birthdays.
-New to our website, we have the Favorite Things form available digitally, please encourage your teacher to complete this form so we can share with everyone on our Staff Favorite Things page.
+We have the Favorite Things form available for staff to fill out digitally, please encourage your teacher to complete this form so we can share with everyone on our Staff Favorite Things page.